codalogic/php-htmlo/README.md

     .- .p: This will be ignored

+A block of lines can be ignored by preceding them with `./*` and following them with `.*/`, for example:

+    Included
+    ./*
+    This is ignored
+    .*/
+    This is included

 Content can be HTML escaped using `.:`, for example:

     .: if( a < b && b <= c )